A Survey on Deep Learning Event Extraction: Approaches and Applications: Acknowledgment

-This work was partly supported by the NSFC through grants U20B2053, 61872022 and 62002007, S\&T Program of Hebei through grant 20310101D; partly supported by the ARC DECRA Project under the grant DE200100964; and partly supported by the NSF under grants III-1763325, III-1909323, and SaTC-1930941.
+The corresponding author is Jianxin Li.
+The authors of this paper were supported by the NSFC through grant No.U20B2053, 62106059 and the Academic Excellence Foundation of Beihang University for PhD Students.
+Philip S. Yu was supported by the NSF under grants III-1763325, III-1909323, III-2106758, and SaTC-1930941.